zkms-alzeidi/food_delivery_app-/README.md

 I am going to develop my largest App.
 It is a delivery app.

 # Overview
 This app is used for delivery food.
-I dont work daily but i still working.
-So you cann follow me.
+I dont work daily but i am still working.
+So you can follow me.

 # Pictures